Bommarillu: Plot

 Aravind is a father who strives to provide his children more than what they ask for, often overriding their choices.
-Aravind's youngest son, Siddharth aka Siddhu, however, does not want to be controlled as such.
-He is determined that two crucial aspects of his life — career and life partner — shall be chosen by him alone.
-One day, Aravind asks Siddhu if he would join their construction company.
-Siddhu, who desires to start his own company, lies that he is yet to finish a course and asks for more time.
-The following week, Aravind gets Siddhu engaged to Subbalakshmi without his consent.
+Aravind's youngest son, Siddharth aka Siddhu, doesn't want to be controlled as such.
+He is determined that two crucial aspects of his life — his career and his life partner — should be chosen by him alone.
+Aravind expects Siddhu to join his construction company; however, Siddhu desires to start his own company and be independent, and hence keeps lying and making excuses.
+The following week, Aravind gets a reluctant Siddhu engaged to his friend's daughter Subbalakshmi.
 Subbalakshmi, like Siddhu, is a child whose life is micromanaged by her father.
 Much to Siddhu's dismay, she doesn't seem to mind it.

-When contemplating his options at a temple, Siddhu accidentally meets Haasini and is attracted to her energetic nature and cheerfulness.
+When contemplating his options at a temple, Siddhu accidentally meets Hasini and is attracted to her energetic nature, craziness and cheerfulness.
 The couple begins to meet regularly.
-As the days go by, Siddhu grows to admire the ever-friendly Hasini as someone who does what she loves and he discovers many small things which make him happy to be in her company.
-Soon he realizes that he has fallen in love with her.
+As the days go by, Siddhu grows to admire the ever-friendly Hasini as someone who does what she wants to, and finds joy in doing the smallest things with her.
+He realizes that he has fallen in love with her.

 Alongside this, Siddhu applies for a bank loan to start his own construction company.
-When his love for Haasini deepens, he proposes to her while also confessing that he is engaged to Subbalakshmi against his wishes.
-On learning this, Haasini, though dejected for a while, comes back to him a few days later.
-She advises Siddhu to break off his engagement, indirectly accepting his proposal.
-At this juncture, the ecstatic Siddhu is seen by a furious Aravind.
-On being admonished by Aravind back home, Siddhu expresses his disinterest in marrying Subbulakshmi.
-When asked for a reason to like Haasini, Siddhu replies that if they let Haasini stay with their family for a week, all their questions shall be answered.
-He also convinces Haasini to stay at his house after lying to her father, Kanaka Rao that she is going on a college tour.
+He proposes to Hasini while also confessing that he is engaged to Subbalakshmi against his wishes.
+On learning this, Hasini, though dejected for a while, comes back to him a few days later, and advises Siddhu to break off his engagement, also declaring that she loves him too.
+The ecstatic Siddhu yells out his love for Hasini as she leaves in her college bus, and is seen by a furious Aravind.

-When Haasini is introduced to Siddhu's family, she gets a lukewarm welcome.
-As she settles down, they begin to like her.
-Haasini finds it difficult to adapt to the living habits of the authoritarian Aravind's household but stays for Siddhu's sake.
-Meanwhile, Aravind reprimands Siddhu when he finds out about his bank loan and career plan, only to further enrage Siddhu.
-During this phase, Siddhu and Haasini begin to grow apart owing to the tensions in the house.
+On being admonished by Aravind back home, Siddhu convinces Aravind to let Hasini stay with their family for a week.
+He also convinces Hasini to stay at his house after lying to her father, Kanaka Rao, that she is going on a college field trip.
+After receiving a lukewarm welcome, Hasini finds it difficult to get along with the other members of Aravind's household but stays for Siddhu's sake.
+Bit-by-bit, many of the family members begin to like Hasini, much to Aravind's dismay.
+The more time passes, the more Hasini lets slip to the family about Siddhu's behavior outside of his rigid household, including the fact that he sought out a loan.
+A frustrated Siddhu begins lashing out at Hasini and the two begin to grow apart.